What career would you choose if you knew you couldn’t fail?

 Serving or performing your duty to your fellow human beings is actually one of the strongest forms of love.
 Have you ever heard of, Duty to Family, Duty to Country, or Duty to God?
 We all have.
 Doing your Duty or Serving demand your dedication, sacrifice, and long-term commitment.

-Truth 22: The biggest obstacle to your career (and your life) is you.
+Truth 22: The biggest obstacle to your career & life is YOU.

 You just don’t want it bad enough yet.
 If you had a strong compelling reason, these obstacles would be speed-bumps and not brick walls.
 Most people give up because it’s too difficult, inconvenient, hard, expensive, painful, too much of a sacrifice, too long, blah-blah-blah!
 All excuses!
 Their compelling reason was weak, non-existent, or they let their fire go out.